jparanada/magic-hand/README.md

 Just press the scan button on your scanner and it makes the picture, idk what you need all this stuff for. 🙃

+IT IS VERY IMPORTANT THAT THE INPUT TIFF BE TAGGED WITH ITS CORRECT DPI, since srf needs to know the physical size of the image to work!

 (TODO)

 ## Suggested Substitutes